nemishzalavadiya/OnlineParkingSystem/README.md

 # OnlineParkingSystem

-This project ist4 about how to manage parking space around the glob to provide easy facilities to create parking easy.ef
+This project ist about how to manage parking space around the glob to provide easy facilities to create parking easy.ef